-Rebecca’s approach to therapy is eclectic, with an emphasis towards Cognitive Behavioral Therapy, family of origin issues, and mood disorders.
-She applies strategies that help individuals develop personal insight and coping skills to better deal with the challenges and issues occurring in their lives.
-Her therapy encourages a substantial dialogue between therapist and client, with strategies assigned to practice outside of the therapy session.
+Rebecca’s approach to therapy is eclectic, emphasizing Cognitive Behavioral Therapy, family of origin issues, and mood disorders.
+She applies strategies that help individuals develop personal insight and coping skills to better deal with the challenges occurring in their lives.
+Her therapy encourages a substantial dialogue between therapist and client, with strategies assigned to practice outside the therapy session.
 Her goal-oriented approach lends itself to either short- or long-term therapy.

 Noted Speaker and Author

-Rebecca has lectured nationally on topics related to relationships, addiction, self-esteem, autism and workplace issues.
+Rebecca has lectured nationally on relationships, addiction, self-esteem, autism, and workplace issues.
 She has written many articles on these subjects, published in national and local magazines and newspapers.
-Over the past 20 years, Rebecca has also been featured on local and national television and radio shows.
+Over the past 30 years, Rebecca has also been featured on local and national television and radio shows.
 She also co-authored the book The Ten Foolish Dating Mistakes That Men and Women Make, a guide to better understanding and improving dating and social behaviors.
-As a noted author, Sperber’s published works offer insight and strategies for dealing with issues affecting our personal, family and work life.
+As a noted author, Sperber’s published works offer insight and strategies for dealing with issues affecting our personal, family, and work life.

 Dating & Relationships

-Featured on national television, Sperber co-authored Ten Foolish Dating Mistakes That Men and Women Make and How To Avoid Them.
-Sperber also writes a variety of articles and resources on healthy dating and successful relationships.
+Featured on national television, Rebecca co-authored Ten Foolish Dating Mistakes That Men and Women Make and How To Avoid Them.
+Rebecca has written various articles and resources on healthy dating and successful relationships.
 Go to The Therapy Room to find articles on relationships and other psychological related topics.

 Ten Foolish Dating Mistakes – Buy on Amazon Now!

 Stop ruining your chances of lasting love.
-Develop attitudes and behaviors that foster healthy, positive and romantic relationships.
-Learn how intimacy unfolds, discover your own errors in judgment, perception and behavior, and uncover what your dating actions really say about you.
+Develop attitudes and behaviors that foster healthy, positive, and romantic relationships.
+Learn how intimacy unfolds, discover your judgment, perception, and behavior errors, and uncover what your dating actions say about you.

 Individual & Family Counseling

-A licensed psychotherapist, Sperber draws on more than two decades working with individuals and families on healing from trauma, self-improvement, communication, and the breaking of dysfunctional behavioral patterns.
+As a licensed psychotherapist, Rebecca Sperber draws on more than three decades of working with individuals and families on healing from trauma, self-improvement, communication, and the breaking of dysfunctional behavioral patterns.

-An extension of her practice, Sperber has written many articles helping adults and families heal and recover from addiction.
+As an extension of her practice, Rebecca has written many articles helping adults and families heal and recover from addiction.

 Autism & Advocacy

-An international expert on autism, who brings her first-hand knowledge to her advocacy as she is a parent of an autistic child, Sperber writes for numerous special needs publications and has been a regular contributing expert for several national publications.
+Rebecca is an international expert on autism who brings first-hand knowledge to her advocacy as she is a parent of an autistic child.
+Rebecca has written for numerous special needs publications and has been a regular contributing expert for several national publications.
 She has also participated in Autism Brainstorm panels on Google Hangouts.

-Functionally-Based Curriculum for Teens with Severe Cognitive Impairment – Special Education Advisor for Students With Severe Autism, Intellectual Disabilities, Brain Damage
+- Functionally-Based Curriculum for Teens with Severe Cognitive Impairment – Special Education Advisor for Students With Severe Autism, Intellectual Disabilities, Brain Damage

 in the treatment and education of the severely autistic child

-Improving Deficits in Communication, Collaboration & Creativity – Special Education Advisor, Education Goals For The Severely Autistic Child
+- Improving Deficits in Communication, Collaboration & Creativity – Special Education Advisor, Education Goals For The Severely Autistic Child